 The Book of Isaias: A Child of Hispanic Immigrants Seeks His Own America (Hardcover)

+This simple story reflects broader truths.
 Mexican immigration has brought the proportion of Hispanics in the nation's youth population to roughly one in four.
 Every day, children of immigrants make decisions about their lives that will shape our society and economy for generations.
-This engaging, poignant book captures an American microcosm and illustrates broader challenges for our collective future.

 About the Author

 DANIEL CONNOLLY speaks fluent Spanish, and, for more than a decade, has reported on Mexican immigration to the U.S. South for news organizations including The Associated Press in Little Rock, and The (Memphis) Commercial Appeal.
 The winner of numerous journalism prizes, he has received grants and fellowships from the Pulitzer Center on Crisis Reporting, the International Center for Journalists and the Fulbright program.
 He lives in his hometown of Memphis, TN.